n8-c-reason/com1001-2024/Spring-Project-Brief.md

 ## Team Operating Agreement

 Each team must have a **signed team operating agreement**, as explained in Semester 1.
-The template is available on the Blackboard (Semester 1 -\> Course Content -\> Lectures weeks 4-6 (Requirements) -\> 6-1 Teamwork) (or simply click this [link](https://vle.shef.ac.uk/bbcswebdav/pid-7099893-dt-content-rid-51488146_1/xid-51488146_1)).
+The template is available on the Blackboard (click this [link](https://vle.shef.ac.uk/bbcswebdav/pid-7099893-dt-content-rid-51488146_1/xid-51488146_1) or go to Semester 1 -> Course Content -> Lectures weeks 4-6 (Requirements) -> 6-1 Teamwork).
 It is a living document and should be updated as the need arises throughout the project.

 If your team does not have a signed team operating agreement yet, create one as soon as possible.
 It will set out ground rules for working as a team and serve as an essential baseline in resolving disagreements and conflicts, if any.